Jackbui96/jackbui96.github.io/index.md

 ---
 [OPS-Terminal](/pdf/sample_presentation.pdf)

-This is an Android app that turns your device into a radar gun.
-What you need to do is connect your device to any OPS board using the OTG cable.
+This is an Android app that acts as a terminal for the users to configure theirs OPS board.
+The app communicates with the OPS through MQTT protocol.
+In order to configure the OPS board, the user needs to pair them up using BLE.
+After both devices are paired (the Android device and the OPS board), the user then can change what WiFi network the OPS board can connect to

 Here is a list of features developed by me:
- - Display the object speed in real-time.
+ - BLE commnunication between the
  - Capture photos when the object tripped over the speed limit.
  - Overlay photos with information such as date/time, the object's speed, lat/lng, address.

 Worth mentioning app performances:
  - Gives users a smooth experience by utilizing asynchronous threading.
  - Able to get the user's location by utilizing Google Maps API.
- - The camera feature is created as a service.
-Therefore, it can capture photos while the app is running in the background.
+ - Capture photos while the app is running in the background.
  - The app is able to minimize itself.
 This will let the user know where to point their device while the app is in the background.